Install Uptrace

 .

-To check the status of Uptrace service:
+To check the status of the Uptrace service:

 sudo systemctl status uptrace